Easy RISC-V

 That’s… still a lot going on.
 Let’s take on some simpler cases first: If rd is x0 then the only thing these instructions do is jumping.
 We can use it instead of the branch instructions for an unconditional jump.

-loop: # Yes this is an infinite loop.
-You can # see that we execute this one # instruction over and over jal x0, loop
+loop: # Yes this is an infinite loop. # You can see that we execute # this one instruction over and over jal x0, loop

 j label

-As of why you would want to do this… Well, we only have 32 bits per instruction, and since the jal instruction only needs one register number instead of the branch instructions’ two, and it doesn’t need a condition, the instruction encoding permits jumping over a longer range.
+As for why you would want to do this… Well, we only have 32 bits per instruction, and since the jal instruction only needs one register number instead of the branch instructions’ two, and it doesn’t need a condition, the instruction encoding permits jumping over a longer range.
 So this is always preferred over something like beq x0, x0, label for a jump.

 lui x10, %hi(foo) addi x10, x10, %lo(foo) jalr x0, 0(x10) # This isn't executed li x12, 1 ebreak foo: # This is executed li x12, 2 ebreak